You found our list of the best virtual murder mystery games online!

 How do you play virtual murder mystery games?

-To play a virtual murder mystery game, first decide whether to enlist the help of a professional online team building company or to lead the games yourself.
+To play a virtual murdering mystery game, first decide whether to enlist the help of a professional online team building company or to lead the games yourself.

 If you decide to book a fully facilitated online murder mystery, then do your research, contact the company, book a day and time, and follow the instructions.